-The Observatory – great place to hang out at night.
-I love the atmosphere of the Observatory and I hear that the dinner is way better than lunch.
+The Observatory – This is a great place to hang out at night.
+I love the atmosphere of the Observatory and I hear that dinner is way better than lunch.
 I have only been for lunch and it was good, but not that good.
-For lunch it was one of the biggest salads I’ve seen, but it was bland.
+For lunch, it was one of the biggest salads I’ve seen, but it was bland.
 I got the Ruben, it was huge too.

 Ox – Top 10 Portland restaurant!

 Pacific Pie Company – meat pies and dessert pies

 Papa Haydn’s – Best Dessert